 Colleges are now also offering campus tours virtually giving students the feel of physically being there without actually having to travel.
 Without the distance, students feel less inhibited and are enthusiastically taking up language and culture classes while eavesdropping on conversations in a foreign café emulating native speakers.

 As machine learning tools and techniques enter the scene, educational applications are gearing up for new breakthroughs.
 Researchers are now using advanced image recognition to detect aggressive forms of cancer while others are using AI teaching assistants and voice-enabled assistants like Alexa to help students with answers to frequently asked questions.

 AI has also been helping organizations worldwide produce smart, personalized content.
-It has opened up new avenues to students with learning disabilities and special needs.
-By creating a more inclusive environment, AR, VR, and AI have changed the dynamics for learning and education.
+It has opened up new avenues for students with learning disabilities and special needs.
+By creating a more inclusive environment, AR, VR, and AI have changed the dynamics of learning and education.

 AR/VR undoubtedly has a lot to offer to the field of education.
 It is however important to have the right infrastructure.
 Adequate wireless network capacity, computers with the necessary computing power, and devices that enable immersive technologies are some of the prerequisites to getting started on an AR and VR-enabled learning journey.
 Hi-quality sensors, cameras, smartphones, headsets, glasses, etc. are needed to experience and enjoy learning in the true sense.

 Clearly, there are several challenges on the road to AR/VR-driven learning.
 Educational technologies come with a price and at times it can be a bit overwhelming to get the best in EdTech.
 Late adopters may have to grapple with fundraising and may have to look for investors.
 There has to be enough quality content too that can be rolled out through the right distribution channels.
 Also, it will take a while for educators, administrators, and students to get used to diverse formats and platforms.